nverkhachoyan/stats.nverk.me/The Basics/Maximum Likelihood Estimation.md

+The intuition behind Maximum Likelihood Estimation (MLE) and the calculus process involved in deriving it.

 1. **Overview of Maximum Likelihood Estimation (MLE)**
    - MLE is a method used for estimating the parameters of a statistical model.
    - It involves finding the parameter values that make the observed data most probable under the assumed statistical model.